trejder/yii-calendar/README.md

 # YiiCalendar Extension

+This is a Yii 1.x widget, which allows you to put a quite simple, yet very configurable calendar anywhere within your application.
+Month, week and day views are supported.
+Most calendar items (including each day in calendar) are rendered as separate subviews, which gives you maximum control power over how this calendar looks and behaves.

+Note, that this is pure-presentation, read-only calendar.
+You can present your data only.
+If you're looking for rich, user-enabled solution (like Google Calendar), which allows end-user to add, modify and delete events etc., you're most certainly in a wrong place.

-This is an enhanced and partially rewritten version of [`ecalendarview` extension](http://www.yiiframework.com/extension/ecalendarview/) for Yii 1.x.
+This is an enhanced and partially rewritten version of [`ecalendarview` extension](http://www.yiiframework.com/extension/ecalendarview/).
 Changes includes:

 - shorter names for classes (widgets) :],
 - some basic, default CSS styling (original extension has no default styling),